lupyuen/lupyuen.github.io/src/mastodon.md

 <hr>

-__Prometheus Time-Series Database:__ This is how we fetch the Failed Builds from Prometheus...
+__Prometheus Time-Series Database:__ This query will fetch the Failed Builds from Prometheus...

 ```bash
 ## Find all Build Scores < 0.5